 - To establish a bond with customers based on their location or cultural touchstones

 - To provide timely responses to hot topics or trending issues

 - To enable quick turnaround on customer service issues

 - To collect ideas for marketing campaigns

 The information social listening provides can also give businesses a competitive edge in building customer loyalty.
-A business that's truly listening can reflect back the care and attention a brand receives from its audience by communicating with customers on their own terms, even in their own language.
-In an age where consumers increasingly demand quick and professional customer service delivered via Facebook, Instagram and Twitter, the ability to personalize these interactions can make the difference between a customer for now and a customer forever.
+A business that’s truly listening can reflect back the care and attention a brand receives from its audience by communicating with customers on their own terms, even in their own language.
+In an age where consumers increasingly demand quick and professional customer service delivered via Facebook, Instagram, Threads and X (formerly known as Twitter), the ability to personalize these interactions can make the difference between a customer for now and a customer forever.

-Learn more about Northwest Missouri State University's online MBA in Marketing program.
+Learn more about Northwest’s online MBA in Marketing program.